hyperledger/indy-node/docs/transactions.md

     Data associated with the Node:

     - `alias` (string): Node's alias
-    - `blskey` (base58-encoded string): BLS multi-signature key as base58-encoded string (it's needed for BLS signatures and state proofs support)
+    - `blskey` (base58-encoded string; optional): BLS multi-signature key as base58-encoded string (it's needed for BLS signatures and state proofs support)
-    - `client_ip` (string): Node's client listener IP address, that is the IP clients use to connect to the node when sending read and write requests (ZMQ with TCP)
+    - `client_ip` (string; optional): Node's client listener IP address, that is the IP clients use to connect to the node when sending read and write requests (ZMQ with TCP)
-    - `client_port` (string): Node's client listener port, that is the port clients use to connect to the node when sending read and write requests (ZMQ with TCP)
+    - `client_port` (string; optional): Node's client listener port, that is the port clients use to connect to the node when sending read and write requests (ZMQ with TCP)
-    - `node_ip` (string): The IP address other Nodes use to communicate with this Node; no clients are allowed here (ZMQ with TCP)
+    - `node_ip` (string; optional): The IP address other Nodes use to communicate with this Node; no clients are allowed here (ZMQ with TCP)
-    - `node_port` (string): The port other Nodes use to communicate with this Node; no clients are allowed here (ZMQ with TCP)
+    - `node_port` (string; optional): The port other Nodes use to communicate with this Node; no clients are allowed here (ZMQ with TCP)
-    - `services` (array of strings): the service of the Node. `VALIDATOR` is the only supported one now.
+    - `services` (array of strings; optional): the service of the Node. `VALIDATOR` is the only supported one now.

 - `dest` (base58-encoded string):